NuHepMC/Spec/README.md

 When simulating with some experimental exposure, often Protons on Target (POT), the exposure should be described.
 Two attributes are reserved for signalling the exposure contained to consumers.
 One or both can be provided.

 * type: `HepMC3::DoubleAttribute`, name: "NuHepMC.Exposure.POT"
 * type: `HepMC3::DoubleAttribute`, name: "NuHepMC.Exposure.Livetime"

+Implementations should not adhere to both G.C.2 and G.C.3 simultaneously.

 #### G.C.4 Flux-averaged Total Cross Section